-This being the first public offer of our Company, there has been no formal market for the securities of the Company.
-The face value of the Equity Shares is ₹ 10 and the Offer Price is [•].
-The Offer Price is determined and justified by our Company in consultation with the Lead Manager as stated in "Basis for Offer Price" on page 103 and should not be taken to be indicative of the market price of the Equity Shares after the Equity Shares are listed.
-No assurance can be given regarding an active or sustained trading in the Equity Shares or regarding the price at which the Equity Shares or regarding the price at which the Equity Shares will be traded after listing.
+This being the first public offer of our Company, there has been no formal market for the securities of our Company.
+The face value of the Equity Shares is ₹ 10 and the Offer Price is 10 times the face value of the Equity Shares.
+The Offer Price is determined and justified by our Company in consultation with the Lead Manager as stated in "Basis for Offer Price" on page 109 and should not be taken to be indicative of the market price of the Equity Shares after the Equity Shares are listed.
+No assurance can be given regarding an active or sustained trading in the Equity Shares or regarding the price at which the Equity Shares will be traded after listing.